 As it advances future mobility, the BMW Group is establishing and developing new drive technologies.
 So, as well as enhancing its existing solutions, it is also researching new ones.
-Given our focus on sustainability, the spotlight is very much on electric drives, and with the launch of the Neue Klasse in 2025, we will be gearing up for a fully electric portfolio.
+Given our focus on sustainability, the spotlight is very much on electric drives, and with the launch of the Neue Klasse, we will be gearing up for a fully electric portfolio.
 While electromobility using battery electric vehicles is already established as standard, hydrogen technology has the potential to play an important role on the road to decarbonization.

 At the BMW Group, the future of mobility is electric.
 BMW eDrive technologies and Efficient Dynamics are at the very heart of our premium vehicles, because when it comes to dynamic driving, more powerful electric motors and increased-capacity energy storage are fundamental, while maximum torque ensures fast acceleration right from the get-go.